 Sengkang General Hospital (SKH), a member of the

-SingHealth group, warns that by the time joggers realise that excessive running is doing more harm than good to their bodies, they would have sustained injuries that require costly and painful treatments.
+SingHealth group, warns that by the time joggers realise that excessive running is doing them more harm than good to their bodies, they would have already sustained injuries that require costly and painful treatments.

 The incidence of running related injury is between 19-85 per cent and this rate has not decreased appreciably in the last 30 years.

 When running injuries worsen, so will recovery time

 “Often, runners think the pain – especially to their joints – is part of the rigour of the sport,” says Dr Pauline Leong.
 “What they don’t realise is that as the injury worsens, so do their chances of recovery through simple rehabilitation.”